NixOS/nixpkgs/doc/languages-frameworks/haskell.section.md

 `pkgs.haskell-language-server` provides `haskell-language-server-wrapper`,
 `haskell-language-server`, `haskell-language-server-x.x` and
-`haskell-language-server-x.x.x` binaries, where x.x.x is the ghc version for which it is compiled.
+`haskell-language-server-x.x.x` binaries, where `x.x.x` is the ghc version for which it is compiled.
 By default it includes binaries for all ghc versions that are provided in the binary caches.
 You can override that list with e.g.

 ```nix
 pkgs.haskell-language-server.override { supportedGhcVersions = [ "884" "901" ]; }
 ```

 When you run `haskell-language-server-wrapper` it will detect the ghc version used by the project you are working on (by asking e.g. cabal or stack) and pick the appropriate above mentioned binary from your path.

-Be careful when installing hls globally and using pinned nixpkgs for a Haskell project in a nix-shell.
+Be careful when installing hls globally and using a pinned nixpkgs for a Haskell project in a nix-shell.
 If the nixpkgs versions deviate to much (e.g. use different `glibc` versions) hls might fail.
-It is recommend to then install hls in the nix-shell from the nixpkgs version pinned in there.
+It is recommended to then install hls in the nix-shell from the nixpkgs version pinned in there.

 If you know, that you only use one ghc version, e.g. in a project specific